Robert Kraft: Business career

-Kraft began his professional career with the Rand-Whitney Group, a Worcester-based packaging company run by his father-in-law Jacob Hiatt.
+Kraft began his professional career with the Rand-Whitney Group, a Worcester-based packaging company run by his father-in-law, Jacob Hiatt.
 In 1968, he gained control of the company through a leveraged buyout.
 Kraft remains the chairman.
 In 1972, he founded International Forest Products, a trader of physical paper commodities.
-The two combined companies make up the largest privately held paper and packaging companies in the United States.
-Kraft has stated that he started the company out of a hunch that the increase in international communications and transportation would lead to an expansion of global trade in the late twentieth century.
+The two companies are the largest privately held paper and packaging companies in the United States.
+Kraft has said he started the company out of a hunch that the increase in international communications and transportation would lead to an expansion of global trade in the late 20th century.

-International Forest Products became a top 100 US exporter/importer in 1997 and in 2001 was ranked No. 7 on the Journal of Commerces list in that category.
-Kraft said of the business in 1991 that, "We do things for a number of companies, including Avon, Kodak, cosmetics companies, candies, toys."
-The company produced both corrugated and folding cartons, which he stated, "are used to package everything from the Patriot missile, to mints, to Estee Lauder, Indiana Glass and Polaroid."
+International Forest Products became a top 100 US exporter/importer in 1997 and in 2001 was ranked 7th on the Journal of Commerces list in that category.
+In 1991, Kraft said of the business, "We do things for a number of companies, including Avon, Kodak, cosmetics companies, candies, toys."
+The company produced both corrugated and folding cartons, which he said were "used to package everything from the Patriot missile, to mints, to Estee Lauder, Indiana Glass, and Polaroid."
 Kraft acquired interests in other areas, and ultimately formed the Kraft Group as an umbrella for them in 1998.

-Kraft was an investor in New England Television Corp., which gained control of the channel 7 license for Boston in 1982, and he became a director of the board a year later, after the newly licensed station, WNEV-TV, signed on, replacing the former WNAC-TV.
+Kraft was an investor in New England Television Corp., which gained control of the channel 7 license for Boston in 1982, and he became a director of the board in 1983, after the newly licensed station, WNEV-TV, signed on, replacing the former WNAC-TV.
 In 1986, Kraft was named president of the corporation.
-In 1991, Kraft exercised his option to sell his shares for an estimated $25 million.
+In 1991, he exercised his option to sell his shares for an estimated $25 million.

 Sports ownership

 Boston Lobsters

 In 1974, Kraft, Harold Bayne, Herbert Hoffman, Bob Mades, and Paul Slater purchased the Boston Lobsters of World TeamTennis (WTT).
 The group spent heavily to lure a number of top players, including Martina Navratilova, and the Lobsters became one of the best teams in WTT.
-Following the 1978 season, Kraft announced that the franchise would fold.
+After the 1978 season, Kraft announced that the franchise would fold.
 The league itself folded soon thereafter.

 After the Lobsters folded, Kraft was also mentioned as a bidder for the Boston Red Sox and the Boston Celtics.